Yaco-Sistemas/met/doc/source/api.rst

 ===============

 Metadata Explorer Tool (MET) publish data through a very simple API.
-The exported content are properties extracted from Metadata XML files but the format is not the same.
+The exported content are properties extracted from Metadata XML files, but the format of the exported data is not the same than the one of these files.

-Only read queries are supported.
+Only read-only queries are supported.

-All queries MET that support export, can be exported to XML, JSON and CSV format.
+All queries that MET supports can be exported to XML, JSON and CSV formats.

 General information